 There are several options for sign-in that you can use for your e-commerce solution.
 Just choose which one suits your goals and vision the best.

-• Social media integration.
-Adding options to log in with Google, Facebook or Instagram makes the process more quick and smooth.
+- Social media integration.
+Adding options to log in with Google, Facebook or Instagram makes the process quicker and smoother.
 It is proven that customers are more satisfied when they spend less time on the registration form.

-• Autofill.
+- Autofill.
 This feature is available for both iOS and Android eCommerce apps.
-The system will offer a user to automatically fill fields in with the contact information if they turned it on in their settings.
+The system will allow a user to automatically fill fields in with the contact information if they turned it on in their settings.

-• Guest checkout.
-Some users don’t want to create a personal account at all, so here is the solution – they can complete and order as a guest and provide a minimum amount of personal data.
+- Guest checkout.
+Some users don’t want to create a personal account at all, so here is the solution — they can complete an order as a guest and provide a minimum amount of personal data.
 According to stats, 37% of users abandon their carts because they have to sign up.
 However, the guest regime has a drawback: without a full sign-in, customers will not be able to browse their order history or add items to their favorites.
-So, we recommend being primarily focused on other options and educating customers on benefits they will receive if they register.
+So, we recommend being focused primarily on other options and educating customers on the benefits they will receive if they register.

 App’s consistency

-Talking about consistency of the app design, we must underline — it is one of the factors that influence users’ intention to buy something in your app.
+When talking about the consistency of the app design, we must underline — it is one of the factors that influences users’ intention to buy something in your app.
 Long story short, all the elements of your eCommerce app design should look and work the same way.
 We can divide app design consistency into 3 parts:

-• Consistent design allows to create a logical structure and prioritize the content, highlighting important elements of the design.
+- Consistent design creates a logical structure and prioritizes the content, highlighting important elements of the design.

 The simpler the interface, the easier it is for users to find the product they want to buy in your app.
 If people have to break through complicated onboarding or instructions to use your app — it’s bad, and if your app design is intuitive and looks native — it’s good.